dthinkcs/todoReact/README.md

 # todoReact
-a simple todo app using declarative programming via Reactjs
+a simple todo app
+use of declarative programming and immutability via Reactjs